Soul Gateway Learning Redirect Plugin

 Redirect

-• When we Rule configure the custom path, it should be a reachable service path.
+Ruleconfigure the custom path, it should be a reachable service path. - When the request is matched, the service jump will be performed

 Gateway self-interface forwarding

-• To realize the gateway's own interface forwarding, we need to start with the prefix in the configuration path /.
-The specific configuration is shown in the following figure.
+DispatcherHandlerthe internal interface. - To realize the gateway's own interface forwarding, we need to start with the prefix in the configuration path

 Source Code Parsing